ai-first-services/leaderboard/README.md

 # AI First Services Leaderboard

+**🌐 View the live leaderboard at: [leaderboard.ai-first-services.com](https://leaderboard.ai-first-services.com)**

-A comprehensive leaderboard tracking AI-native service companies world3.
-Your site will be available at: `https://[username].github.io/leaderboard`ide, focusing on businesses with ARR between $250K and $100M USD.
+A comprehensive leaderboard tracking AI-native service companies worldwide, focusing on businesses with ARR between $250K and $100M USD.

 ## 🎯 Purpose

 This leaderboard showcases the fastest-growing AI-first service companies across different regions and verticals, providing insights into the emerging AI services landscape.

+## 🚀 Submit Your Company

+Visit [leaderboard.ai-first-services.com](https://leaderboard.ai-first-services.com) and click "Submit a Company" to add your AI-first service business to the leaderboard.

 ## 📊 Eligibility Criteria